Circular Systems Engineering: Principles of Circular Systems Engineering

-Engineering silos are organizationally and logically isolated units, typically associated with a specific lifecycle phase.
+To achieve circularity in systems engineering, a detailed end-to-end understanding of the engineering endeavor is required.
+That is, reasoning about sustainability must scale from the scope of single engineering activities to the overall engineering process and, eventually, to networks of processes~\cite{oberdorf2023predictive}.
+In each scope, reasoning must entail $(i)$ assessment of sustainability and $(ii)$ finding optimal trade-offs among functional and sustainability properties.

+\paragraph{Reasoning in the scope of activities.} Assessing and optimizing for sustainability starts in the scope of single lifecycle phases or activities of the systems engineering process.
+This scope is typically implied by organizationally and logically isolated engineering silos.
 Engineering silos come in various sizes and complexity.
 For example, an engineering silo can be a team of hydraulics experts in the development process of a complex cyber-physical system, or a separate business unit or company integrated into the supply chain.
-Digitalization transforms silos into \textit{digital} silos, characterized by advanced digital and computer-aided capabilities, such as modeling, simulation, virtual experimentation, and optimization.
-These activities focus on the functional, extra-functional, and sustainability properties of the silo, and the trade-offs between them.
-Typical examples include reasoning for sustainability at design time~\cite{fatima2023review}, reasoning for sustainability during manufacturing~\cite{henaohernandez2019control}, reasoning for sustainability at operation time~\cite{franciosi2018maintenance}, etc.

-The prerequisites an engineering method must meet to implement the Sustainable Digital Silo, are the following.
+Typical examples in this scope include reasoning for sustainability at design time~\cite{fatima2023review}, reasoning for sustainability during manufacturing~\cite{henaohernandez2019control}, and reasoning for sustainability at operation time~\cite{franciosi2018maintenance}.
+Unfortunately, siloed methods no longer scale with the pace of innovation and the expectations of quality and efficiency~\cite{dertien2021state}.
+Despite the high degree of digitalization, reasoning about sustainability within engineering silos has limitations due to multiple sources of truth and data inaccessibility, and challenges organizations by performance issues due to duplicated efforts.